-The Missouri State Board of Accountancy, in conjunction with MOCPA, is seeking comments on proposed amendments to accountancy rule, which include that as of Jan.
+The Missouri State Board of Accountancy has amended accountancy rule in that as of Jan.
 1, 2020, a licensee shall complete a minimum of 40 CPE hours a year, including two hours of ethics.
 Beginning Jan.
-1, 2021, licensees would be granted a 31-day grace period for any CPE shortage.
-Upon audit, if the state board disallows any of a licensee’s course hours, they would have 30 days to obtain qualifying CPE.
-In addition, the proposed rules include clarification on letting your license go inactive without triggering disciplinary proceedings.
-To comment on the proposed revisions, please email firstname.lastname@example.org by July 30.
+1, 2021, licensees in good standing will be granted a 60-day grace period (until March 1) for any CPE shortage.
+Upon audit, if the state board disallows any of a licensee's course hours, they will have 30 days to obtain qualifying CPE.
+In addition, the rules include clarification on using inactive status.

 Take advantage of first-rate health, professional liability, and cyber risk coverage offered through MOCPA’s Benefit Plans.
 MOCPA provides a wide-range of plans for members and their families.